 Resminostat is a potent inhibitor of class I, IIb and IV HDACs, including a pronounced activity against HDAC6.
 In pharmacology studies, resminostat dose-dependently inhibited HDACs and induced acetylation of histone and non-histone proteins resulting in changes in gene expression levels in tumor cells and the deregulation of pathways involved in cell differentiation, such as WNT signaling.
 Changes in cell differentiation are very often the cause for tumor progression, metastasis and acquired resistance to anti-cancer treatment.

-Resminostat also demonstrated similar in vitro effects in cutaneous T cell lymphoma (CTCL) derived cell lines.
-Resminostat was able to stabilize less advanced malignantly transformed T cells or even revert advanced stages of disease back to less advanced stages, indicating a unique potential for both maintenance therapy as well as the treatment of progressive CTCL.
+Resminostat has demonstrated effects in cutaneous T cell lymphoma (CTCL) derived cell lines stabilizing less advanced malignantly transformed T cells or even reversing advanced stages of disease to less advanced stages, which indicates a unique potential in both maintenance therapy as well as in the treatment of progressive disease.

-Beside these effects on the differentiation of tumor cells, resminostat leads to an increased immunogenicity of tumors by enhancing natural killer (NK) cell recognition and killing, increasing expression and presentation of tumor-associated antigens that support T-cell functions, and reducing unspecific immunosuppressive mechanisms.
+In addition to these important effects on the differentiation of tumor cells, resminostat also increases the immunogenicity of tumors by enhancing natural killer (NK) cell recognition and killing, increasing expression and presentation of tumor-associated antigens (that support T-cell functions), and reducing unspecific immunosuppressive mechanisms.

-In vivo, resminostat showed significant anti-tumor activity in various human xenograft mice tumor models.
-Resminostat in combination with established therapies, such as irinotecan or sorafenib, generated additive, synergistic anti-tumor effects.
+In vivo, resminostat has demonstrated significant anti-tumor activity in various human xenograft mice tumor models, and in combination with established therapies – such as irinotecan or sorafenib – generated additive, synergistic anti-tumor effects.